 Much like Adobe’s Connect, Zoho Meeting also offers a range of solutions for conducting online meetings, hosting webinars, and performing audio, video, and screen sharing.
-One of the interesting highlights of the service is the ability to launch or join meetings right from the browser without having to download an app on the device.
-Then there is also the ability to perform audio/video calls and share screens while collaborating from anywhere in the world.
-Additionally, you get the option to record meetings to revisit when required, sync meetings with your calendar, schedule meetings and manage team members, among others.
+One of the impressive highlights of the service is the ability to launch or join meetings right from the browser without having to download an app on the device.
+Then, there is also the ability to perform audio/video calls and share screens while collaborating from anywhere in the world.
+Additionally, you get also get a few other meeting tools like meeting recording, meeting syncing with your calendar, and meeting scheduling and managing team members, among others.

 Plans: Free (14-day trial), Meeting ($10/month), Webinar ($19, $29, $39, and $79)

 View Zoho Meeting